Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 In Ref.~\cite{Yan:2021wdl}, the subleading contributions to the strong and electromagnetic decays of the $T_{cc}^+$ state were investigated within the framework of EFT, including the contribution of the seagull two-body operator, the $DD$ final state interaction, the isospin violating effect of the molecular wave function and the contribution of the compact tetraquark component.
 Although it is hard to determine all the parameters in calculation, the authors provided some reasonable estimation of these effects.

 Du \etal ~\cite{Du:2021zzh} adopted a coupled-channel EFT including the three-body dynamics (e.g., see Fig.~\ref{fig:4.x_3body_cut}) to fit the observed line shape in the $D^0D^0\pi^+$ channel~\cite{LHCb:2021vvq}.
 With the analysis, the scattering length and effective range of the $D^*D$ scattering was extracted and the compositeness parameter of the $T_{cc}^+$ was calculated, which is close to the unity indicating the molecular nature of the $T_{cc}^+$.
-Employing the HQSS, a $D^*D^*$ molecular partner of the $T_{cc}^+$ with $I(J^P)=0(1^+)$ was predicted.
+Employing the HQSS, a $D^*D^*$ molecular partner of the $T_{cc}^+$ with $I(J^P)=0(1^+)$ was predicted. {In Ref.~\cite{Albaladejo:2021vln}, the partners of the $T_{cc}^+$ state in the HQSS were investigated.}